descholar-ceo/projects-opinions/README.md

 - Run `bin/rails server` to start the server, normally after the server started, you should be able to access the projects-opinion app on `http://localhost:3000` or `http://127.0.0.1:3000` or `http://0.0.0.0:3000` in your browser

 ### Tests
-To run tests locally, run this command `bundle exec rspec`
+To run tests locally, run this command `bundle exec rspec` use this masterkey to run tests locally `7199dfd980f347f649f3d356fd5cd3b2`

 ## Contributions